tc-functors/docs/src/content/docs/entities/functions.md

  - handler.{py, rb, js, clj}
 ```

 tc _infers_ the kind of function, runtime and build instructions.
-However, we can be more specific as follows in a `function.json`
+However, we can be more specific as follows in a `function.yml` file

 ```yaml
 name: foo